department-of-veterans-affairs/vets-website/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you login to a local build and verify all authenticated routes work as expected with a test user

-### :warning: Team Sites (only applies to modifications made to the VA.go header) :warning:
+### :warning: Team Sites (only applies to modifications made to the VA.gov header) :warning:

 - [ ] The vets-website header does not contain any web-components
 - [ ] I used the [proxy-rewrite steps](https://github.com/department-of-veterans-affairs/vets-website/tree/main/src/applications/proxy-rewrite#local-dev) to test the injected header scenario